wp-plugins/jquery-masonry-image-gallery/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds a Masonry layout to all galleries that are using the built in WordPress Galleries.
+Adds a Masonry layout to all galleries using the built in WordPress Gallery feature.

 == Description ==